dkillough/dkillough/README.md

 # Daniel "Kiiro" Killough

-### Still seeking Summer 2022 Internship in UX Research & Development or Software Engineering.
+### Still seeking Summer 2022 Internship in UX Research/Design/Development or Software Engineering.

 third year computer science student at the university of texas at austin (ut)
 \